Oceanos1/ADA-Storytelling-les-fraises-tagada/_features/02-friends.md

 This means that contrary to the US, Japan have more "super users" !

  Also the number of "super user" and number of friend increase in time !
 This can be explained by a greater use of Foursquare in Japan.
-The  Indeed the more the network is known the more friends you have on it. fq created in the US. vien d'arriverau jp
+The network is created in the US and perhaphs in the Japan, in this year, more people have created their account.
+Indeed the more the network is known the more friends you have on it.

 <p>